leggedrobotics/urdf2robcogen/README.md

 roslaunch urdf2robcogen_ros convert.launch robot_name:=myRobot urdf_xacro_path:=/path/to/description.xacro
 ```
 Check the launchfile if you need to pass additional parameters to the xacro command.

+Note that roslaunch executes nodes in the `~/.ros/` directory, so the output files will be placed there.

 ### C) Use in your own executable
 This allows for more advanced interaction such as setting additional frames and using a debug mode.